BrandonXu6106/obsidianpublish/content/thoughts/embedded AI.md

 The constantly updated landscape of attractors is correlated with the agent's experience of the changing significance of things in the world.

-Thus, there are no fixed [[representation|representations]], when an animal learns to respond to a new odor, there is a shift in all other patterns (even those not directly involved with the learning)
+Thus, there are no fixed [[representation.md|representations]], when an animal learns to respond to a new odor, there is a shift in all other patterns (even those not directly involved with the learning)

-This is a notably different approach from [[GOFAI|GOFAI]] where each item is positioned by a discrete address or branch of search tree
+This is a notably different approach from [[GOFAI.md|GOFAI]] where each item is positioned by a discrete address or branch of search tree